+Position : Managing Director

-69 years of age/Malaysian Managing Director Datuk Son Chen Chuan ("Datuk Son") was appointed Managing Director since 8 June 2000.
+Datuk Seri Son Chen Chuan ("Datuk Son") was appointed Managing Director since 8 June 2000.

-Datuk Son is the founder of the Company and its subsidiaries ("the Group").
+Datuk Seri Son is the founder of the Company and its subsidiaries ("the Group").
 He is the driving force of the Group.
 With his decade long experience in the industry and extensive knowledge gained through the years, he formulates and implements the Group's corporate strategy.
 He also develops new products for both local and overseas market, ensuring that the quality of products and packaging are high, keeping close contact with the local and overseas distributors to obtain suggestions and feedback on the OFI products.
 Datuk Son had through the years foster close relationships with the suppliers and customers.

-Datuk Son has attended all four (4) Board meetings held in the financial year.
+Datuk Seri Son has attended all four (4) Board meetings held in the financial year.

-Datuk Son is related to Datuk Son Tong Leong (son) and Datuk Son Tong Eng (son).
+Datuk Seri Son is related to Datuk Son Tong Leong (son) and Datuk Son Tong Eng (son).
 He is a substantial shareholder in the Company by virtue of his direct and indirect interests in the shareholdings held by himself and his children and via his shareholding in Apendo Capital Sdn.
+Bhd. and Summer Legend Sdn.
 Bhd.
-Other than the recurrent related party transactions as disclosed in page 94, he does not have any conflict of interest with the Company and has not been convicted of any offence within the past ten (10) years.
+Other than the recurrent related party transactions as disclosed in page 102, he does not have any conflict of interest with the Company and has not been convicted of any offence within the past five (5) years.